mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # Non-Technical
+A lot of these non-technical questions are the generic interview questions but they still do come up.

 ## Intro
+- **How are you doing?** (lmao)
+- Introduce yourself.
+- What are your interests/goals?
+- What are your career goals?
+- What are you looking for in this position/company?
+- Why are you interested in this position/company?
+- Do you have other competing interviews/offers/deadlines?
+- When are you available for an internship?
 - Do you require visa assistance?
 - Why don't you want to return to your previous internship/company? (if applicable)
 - What is your desired salary?